SkyEye-FAST/mcbe-chinese-patch/README.md

 The Bedrock Edition's translations often fall short of the Java Edition's community-driven quality on Crowdin.
 This is because a separate translation team, contracted by Microsoft, handles Bedrock's localization.
 Consequently, the Bedrock Edition suffers from inconsistent and inaccurate translations.

 Despite years of player feedback and bug reports, the translation process for Bedrock Edition remains largely unchanged, and many issues persist.
 Even with the recent addition of contextual explanations from Microsoft, the contracted translators often seem unresponsive, over-relying on unreviewed machine translation.
 While they occasionally consult the Java Edition for corrections, new content translations are frequently riddled with errors.

 Worse still, the Bedrock Edition sometimes suffers from translation "regressions", where previously correct text is inexplicably replaced with flawed machine translations after an update.
 This further degrades the already poor translation quality in the Bedrock Edition.

+## Installation and Usage

+**You can find the latest builds of this resource pack on the [Actions page](https://github.com/SkyEye-FAST/mcbe-chinese-patch/actions).**

+For instructions on how to install the resource pack, please refer to [Microsoft Learn](https://learn.microsoft.com/en-us/minecraft/creator/documents/gettingstarted).

+> [!NOTE]
+> Once the translation completion reaches a sufficient level, we will regularly release it on the [Releases page](https://github.com/SkyEye-FAST/mcbe-chinese-patch/releases).

 ## Contributing

 We welcome contributions from the community!
 Here's how you can help:

 - **Contribute Translations:** Join our [Crowdin project](https://crowdin.com/project/mcbe-chinese-patch) to contribute translations directly.
-- **Report Issues:** If you find any translation errors or inconsistencies, please submit an issue on our [GitHub repository](https://github.com/SkyEye-FAST/mcbe-chinese-patch/issues).
+- **Report Code Issues:** For code-related issues, please submit an issue on our [GitHub repository](https://github.com/SkyEye-FAST/mcbe-chinese-patch/issues).
-- **Submit Pull Requests:** If you have improvements or fixes, feel free to submit a pull request.
+- **Submit Pull Requests:** If you have code improvements or fixes, feel free to submit a pull request.

+> [!IMPORTANT]
+> **Only code-related issues should be reported on GitHub.** For translation issues, please use Crowdin.

 ## File Structure